Clickable arrow icon In this article

 2. Bonds

 Bonds are considered low-risk investments.
 However, there are certain risks attached to them.
 The most common risk is the default risk.
 Bond issuers can default on interest and principal repayment.
 However, investors can assess the risk in the bond before investing.
 They can do so by checking the credit rating of the bond.
-Bonds with higher credit rating are less likely to default on the payments than bonds with low credit rating.
-Bonds with AAA rating are considered the safest.
+Bonds with higher credit ratings are less likely to default on the payments than bonds with low credit ratings.
+Bonds with an AAA rating are considered the safest.
 Having bonds in one’s portfolio helps investors diversify their investment risk.

 3. Public Provident Fund (PPF)